 - 1. The business was not in operation for at least one full month in the prior tax year; - 2.
-The business has not been in operation for six or more months at the time of the application; or - There was a significant change in circumstances and the taxes no longer represent the current earnings.
+The business has not been in operation for six or more months at the time of the application; or

+3. There was a significant change in circumstances and the taxes no longer represent the current earnings.

-FEPs must ensure the change is actually a significant change, and not just a normal fluctuation in the business, seasonal employment, or a circumstance that does not affect income over time.
+FEPs must ensure the change is significant, and not just a normal fluctuation in the business, seasonal employment, or a circumstance that does not affect income over time.
 Examples of a significant change in circumstances include, but are not limited to:

 - 1. The start of a business. - 2.
 The owner sold a part or all of his or her business. - 3.
 The owner is ill or injured and will be unable to operate the business. - 4.
 There's a substantial cost increase causing less profit for each unit sold. - 5.
-Sales are consistently below previous levels beyond normal sales fluctuations. - The business is consistently earning above previous levels beyond normal fluctuations.
+Sales are consistently below previous levels beyond normal sales fluctuations. - 6.
+The business is consistently earning above previous levels beyond normal fluctuations.

-3.2.8.3 Child Support Income
+3.2.7.5 Lawful Permanent Residents